pypa/packaging.python.org/source/tutorials/managing-dependencies.rst

 and techniques, listed in alphabetical order, to see if one of them is a better fit:

-* `hatch <https://github.com/ofek/hatch>`_ for opinionated coverage of even more steps in the project management workflow (such as incrementing versions, tagging releases, and creating new skeleton projects from project templates)
+* `hatch <https://github.com/ofek/hatch>`_ for opinionated coverage of even more steps in the project management workflow, such as incrementing versions, tagging releases, and creating new skeleton projects from project templates.
 * `micropipenv <https://github.com/thoth-station/micropipenv>`_ is a lightweight
   wrapper for pip to support requirements.txt, Pipenv and Poetry lock files or converting them to pip-tools compatible output.
 Designed for containerized